Can You Close a Pool Without a Cover? Winterizing Steps

 1. Install a winter skimmer guard or ice compensator.
 These devices absorb ice expansion pressure and prevent skimmer damage.
 Essential for uncovered pools in freezing climates.

 2. Add extra winterizing algaecide.
 Uncovered pools receive more organic debris and sunlight penetration.
-Use 1.5x the recommended algaecide dosage for your pool size.
+Use 1.5x the recommended algaecide dosage for your pool size (applies to long-lasting, winter-specific algaecides only - check manufacturer specifications).

-3. Install pool pillows or ice equalizers if applicable.
+3. Install pool pillows or ice compensators if applicable.
 For above-ground pools, place air pillows in the center to absorb ice expansion.
 In-ground pools benefit from floating ice equalizers around the perimeter.

 4. Plan for increased spring cleanup.
 Without a cover, expect significant debris accumulation, potential algae growth, and more extensive opening procedures.